 Exterior House Painting Calculator

-Estimate exterior painting costs by siding type, stories, and paint quality.
+Estimate exterior painting cost from siding type and stories.

 Exterior house painting has a different cost structure than interior work.
 It involves surface preparation (pressure washing, scraping, caulking), primer coats on bare surfaces, and weather-resistant paint formulations.